TheAccidentalTeacher/mythology/docs/STUDENT_GUIDE.md

    - Use the **rich text editor** (like Google Docs)
    - Format: Bold, italics, headings, bullet points
    - Add images if you want
+   - 🎙️ **Voice Input:** Click the microphone to speak instead of type!

 4. **Need help?** Click **"AI Assist"**
    - Ask: "How should Zeus confront Poseidon?"